luapower/glue/glue.md

 ------------------------------------------------------------------------------

-## Lists
+## Arrays

 ### `glue.extend(dt,t1,...) -> dt`

-Extend the list with the elements of other lists.
+Extend an array with the elements of other arrays.

   * falsey arguments are skipped.
-  * list elements are the ones from 1 to `#dt`.
+  * array elements are the ones from 1 to `#dt`.

 #### Uses

-Accumulating values from multiple list sources.
+Accumulating values from multiple array sources.

 ------------------------------------------------------------------------------

 ### `glue.append(dt,v1,...) -> dt`

-Append non-nil arguments to a list.
+Append non-nil arguments to an array.

 #### Uses

-Appending an object to a flattened list of lists (eg. appending a path element to a 2d path).
+Appending an object to a flattened array of arrays (eg. appending a path element to a 2d path).

 ------------------------------------------------------------------------------

 ### `glue.shift(t,i,n) -> t`

-Shift all the list elements starting at index `i`, `n` positions to the left or further to the right.
+Shift all the array elements starting at index `i`, `n` positions to the left or further to the right.

 For a positive `n`, shift the elements further to the right, effectively